-UPSU's 2023/24 budget is set to generate an operating deficit of £210K and has been approved by the Board of Trustees.
+UPSU's 2024/5 budget is set to generate a small operating surplus of £38k and has been approved by the Board of Trustees.

 UPSU continues to meet with the University to ensure future funding is in line with organisational need and to support activity in line with the strategic direction of both the University and UPSU.